luke-cassidy/Miller-Indexer/README.md

 The aim was to devise a method for labelling the Miller Indices of the lattice directions in a metallic crystal structure depending on it's orientation to the user using the mouse pointer (currently works for cubic lattices).

+This code was created using the Qt creator and utilises some of the Qt standard libraries.